I Have a Dream (song): Westlife version

-Irish boy band Westlife released a cover of "I Have a Dream" in December 1999, twenty years after ABBA's original release.
+Irish boy band Westlife released a cover of "I Have a Dream" in December 1999, 20 years after ABBA's original release.
 The song became the group's fourth UK number-one single.
-The release was a double A-side with "Seasons in the Sun" in UK and Ireland and "Flying Without Wings" in the Netherlands, and a triple A-side in Australia with both "Seasons in the Sun" and "Flying Without Wings" included.
+The release was a double A-side with "Seasons in the Sun" in the UK and Ireland and "Flying Without Wings" in the Netherlands, and a triple A-side in Australia with both "Seasons in the Sun" and "Flying Without Wings" included.
 The release became the UK's Christmas number-one single of 1999, beating Cliff Richard's charity single "The Millennium Prayer" into the No. 2 spot.
 Westlife's remix version of "I Have a Dream" was later included on their second studio album Coast to Coast in 2000.
-It then extended its peak into January 2000 and spending 17 weeks on the UK chart.
+It then extended its peak into January 2000, spending a total of 17 weeks on the UK chart.
 The song was the 26th best-selling single of 1999 in the UK and it was also the final number one single of the 1990s.

 In 2001, as part of a UNICEF fund-raising campaign, the song was re-recorded with additional vocals by Indonesian child singer, Sinna Sherina Munaf.
-The song has received a Platinum sales certification in the UK for over 707,000 copies (as of 30 November 2021) sold across physical, digital, and streaming equivalent sales.
+The song has received a platinum sales certification in the UK for over 707,000 copies (as of 30 November 2021) sold across physical, digital, and streaming equivalent sales.
 It is the band's second-best-selling single for both paid-for and combined sales.

 Music video

 The music video for the Westlife version of "I Have a Dream" features the band exiting out of a car and into a dark street where a group of children are.
 The children start singing with the band members and play with toys lying nearby before the band head back to the car and drive away.

-As of 2019, the video has reached 34 million views on YouTube.